Post-Disaster Affected Area Segmentation with a Vision Transformer (ViT)-based EVAP Model using Sentinel-2 and Formosat-5 Imagery: Experiment Results

 Because high-resolution remote sensing images are too large to be processed by deep learning models in a single pass, we extract fixed-size patches for both training and inference.
 Specifically, each image is divided into non-overlapping patches of size $H_p \times W_p$ (e.g., $256 \times 256$ pixels).
 This patch-based approach allows for efficient utilization of GPU memory and enables local context modeling.
 For evaluation, the predicted patch-wise outputs are reassembled into full-scene masks.
 This pre-processing step is critical for both model convergence and computational feasibility.

-\subsection{5.3 Model Architectures and Training}
+\subsection{Model Architectures and Training}

 The full model architectures and training strategy are summarized in Fig.~\ref{fig:f-model-arch}.
 All variants employ a Vision Transformer (ViT) encoder, with one of three decoder designs: (A) a single-block convolutional decoder, (B) a four-layer CNN decoder, or (C) a U-Net-style decoder.
-Each model is trained with multiple loss functions (see Section~3.4), and training is performed on four NVIDIA Tesla V100 GPUs (32GB memory each) to accommodate the large dataset and model sizes.
+Each model is trained with multiple loss functions (see Section~3.4), and training is performed on four NVIDIA Tesla V100-32G GPUs to accommodate the large tiff images and model size.

-\subsection{5.4 Quantitative Results and Metrics}
+\subsection{Quantitative Results and Metrics}

 We evaluate model performance using three widely adopted segmentation metrics: User Accuracy (UA), Producer Accuracy (PA), and Intersection over Union (IoU).
 Given the set of predicted positive pixels $P$ and ground truth positive pixels $G$, these metrics are defined as follows: